 In this tutorial, we will look at some of the Popular Linux operating systems distributions.
 A distribution is a bundle of a Linux kernel, software packages, compilers, graphical interfaces, tools, and other essential software.

 Ubuntu is one of the most popular desktop Linux distributions.
 Ubuntu is a modern operating system based on Debian Linux.
 Ubuntu supports many editions each for specific purposes like:

 Official Website: https://ubuntu.com/

-Red Hat Enterprise Linux is world’s leading enterprise Linux distribution.
-Red Hat is the company that builds broad portfolio of products.
+Red Hat Enterprise Linux is the world’s leading enterprise Linux distribution.
+Red Hat is a company that builds a broad portfolio of products.

-For more information on Red Hat, official Website:
+For more information on Red Hat, the official Website:

 CentOS is derived from the RHEL distribution and is free to redistribute.
 CentOS is functionally compatible with RHEL.
-The difference is that, the RHEL would be supported by the Red Hat Company.
+The difference is that the RHEL would be supported by the Red Hat Company.
 CentOS is only community supported.
-Software package management is same as RHEL.
+Software package management is the same as RHEL.